 He was elected President of Colombia in May, 1990.
 During his four-year term, he enacted policies to strengthen democracy, promote peace, and reintegrate armed rebels into civilian life.
 In 1991, through a plebiscite and elected constitutional assembly, Colombia drafted a new, more democratic constitution.

-Recently, along with former Brazilian President Fernando Henrique Cardoso and Ernesto Zedillo of Mexico, Gaviria presented a report by the Latin American Commission on Drugs and Democracy.
+Recently, along with former Brazilian President Fernando Henrique Cardoso and Ernesto Zedillo of Mexico, Gaviria presented a report by The Global Commission on Drug Policy.
 This research concluded that the U.S-led war on drugs has failed and urged President Obama to consider new policies, including decriminalizing marijuana, and to treat drug use as a public health problem.

 He also serves on the board of directors of Oceana, the global organization that creates policy changes to reduce pollution and prevent the irreversible collapse of fish populations, marine mammals, and other sea life.
 He is also actively involved with Club de Madrid, where he currently serves as Vice-president.